Providing more than just fresh produce

 Be a Farm Partner

-Do you have extra produce you'd like to donate?
-Contact OFH to set up a glean.
-Call (417) 865-3411 with what needs to be harvested and approximate number of rows/plants.
+Do you have extra produce you would like to be harvested for donation?
+Do you have extra produce you would like picked up?
+Contact us at (417) 865-3411 to set up a glean.
+Let us know what needs to be harvested and the approximate number of rows/plants.